-If you have found beyond a reasonable doubt that a conspiracy existed and that a Defendant was one of its members, then you may consider acts knowingly done and statements knowingly made by that Defendant's co-conspirators during the existence of the conspiracy and in furtherance of it as evidence pertaining to that Defendant even though they were done or made in the absence of and without the knowledge of that Defendant.
-This includes acts done or statements made before that Defendant had joined the conspiracy, for a person who knowingly, voluntarily, and intentionally joins an existing conspiracy is responsible for all of the conduct of the co-conspirators from the beginning of the conspiracy.
+If you have found beyond a reasonable doubt that a conspiracy existed and that the Defendant was one of its members, then you may consider acts knowingly done and statements knowingly made by the Defendant's co-conspirators during the existence of the conspiracy and in furtherance of it as evidence pertaining to the Defendant even though they were done or made in the absence of and without the knowledge of the Defendant.
+This includes acts done or statements made before the Defendant had joined the conspiracy, for a person who knowingly, voluntarily, and intentionally joins an existing conspiracy is responsible for all of the conduct of the co-conspirators from the beginning of the conspiracy.

-Acts and statements which are made before the conspiracy began or after it ended are admissible only against the person making them and should not be considered by you against any other Defendant.
+Acts and statements which are made before the conspiracy began or after it ended are admissible only against the person making them and should not be considered by you against the Defendant.

-Eighth Circuit Manual Model Jury Instructions Criminal, § 5.06I (2007) (modified); Government's Proposed Jury Instruction No. 5 (modified);
+Eighth Circuit Manual Model Jury Instructions Criminal, § 5.06I (2007) (modified).